Anvi1501/GDGrecruitmenttask/README.md

-# Medicine Price Prediction
+# Medicine Price Prediction & Cheapest Alternative Recommendation

+## About the Project

+This project was built to help users find a cheaper alternative for a medicine.
+The user enters the name of a medicine, and the system identifies its primary ingredient (salt), compares medicines containing the same salt, predicts their prices using a trained Machine Learning model, and recommends the cheapest option.

-A machine learning project that predicts the price of medicines based on their features.
-The project includes data preprocessing, exploratory data analysis (EDA), model training, prediction, and a simple Flask web application for user interaction.
+The project also includes data preprocessing, model training, and a simple web interface built using Flask.

+---

 ## Features

-- Data preprocessing and cleaning
+- Cleaned and preprocessed the medicine dataset
-- Exploratory Data Analysis (EDA)
+- Performed Exploratory Data Analysis (EDA)
-- Machine Learning model training
-- Price prediction
+- Trained a Random Forest Regression model for price prediction
+- Search medicines using their brand name
+- Automatically identify the medicine's primary ingredient (salt)
+- Recommend the cheapest medicine with the same salt
-- Flask web interface
+- Simple Flask-based web interface

+---

 ## Project Structure